Understanding Customs According to Experts to Examples in Indonesia!

 The tradition in the form of a traditional ceremony called Mappalili is usually held to start the rice planting season.
 Led by an ancient Bugis priest known as Bissu, this ritual is performed by gathering Puang Matoa at the arajang house, where the rice field heirlooms are stored.

-See also difference between black box and white box testing
+See also difference between speed and velocity in class 9th

 Bissu Puang Matoa, wearing a striped shirt combined with a plain white sarong, will lead the event.